 In other words, if you’re not actively looking at, evaluating, and purposefully designing your customer experiences, touch points and interactions, you’re behind and have a lot of making up to do!

+For instance, right now I’m at a fairly new Starbucks location in my home town.
+I walk in, there are three baristas behind the bar.
+There’s seating for 50, currently 12 people are here.
+No line, and no one in the drive-thru.
+My “expectation” is quick friendly service.
+I was wrong, I received neither.
+That’s an experience fail.
 But why?
 I received my hot “Venti Pike with Room” in a little under five minutes.
-Why the service failure?
+Why the failure?
 Simply put, my experience didn’t align with my expectations.
-OK, now your thinking, “what a jerk!”
+OK, now you’re thinking, “What a jerk!”
 That may be, but actually I’m a product of the “experience economy” where my individual expectations drive my experiential impressions.

 You see, experiences are inherently personal and the challenge we face as experience designers is discovering those individual preferences.
 Once we discover those insights through purposeful “mining,” we become stewards of the insight and have a responsibility to use them to inform the design and enrich the experience.

-My intention here is to continue that conversation… if you have a passion for people-centered experience design, welcome to the conversation!
+My intention here is to start that conversation… if you have a passion for people-centered experience design, continue to the conversation below!